Stimulant: Nicotine

 Nicotine is the active chemical constituent in tobacco, which is available in many forms, including cigarettes, cigars, chewing tobacco, and smoking cessation aids such as nicotine patches, nicotine gum, and electronic cigarettes.
 Nicotine is used widely throughout the world for its stimulating and relaxing effects.
-Nicotine exerts its effects through the agonism of nicotinic acetylcholine receptor, resulting in multiple downstream effects such as increase in activity of dopaminergic neurons in the midbrain reward system, and acetaldehyde one of the tobacco constituent decreased the expression of monoamine oxidase in the brain.
+Nicotine exerts its effects through the agonism of nicotinic acetylcholine receptors, resulting in multiple downstream effects such as increase in activity of dopaminergic neurons in the midbrain reward system, and acetaldehyde one of the tobacco constituent decreased the expression of monoamine oxidase in the brain.
 Nicotine is addictive and dependence forming.
 Tobacco, the most common source of nicotine, has an overall harm to user and self score 3 percent below cocaine, and 13 percent above amphetamines, ranking 6th most harmful of the 20 drugs assessed, as determined by a multi-criteria decision analysis.

 Phenylpropanolamine

 Phenylpropanolamine (PPA; Accutrim; β-hydroxyamphetamine), also known as the stereoisomers norephedrine and norpseudoephedrine, is a psychoactive drug of the phenethylamine and amphetamine chemical classes that is used as a stimulant, decongestant, and anorectic agent.
 It is commonly used in prescription and over-the-counter cough and cold preparations.
 In veterinary medicine, it is used to control urinary incontinence in dogs under trade names Propalin and Proin.

-In the United States, PPA is no longer sold without a prescription due to a proposed increased risk of stroke in younger women.
+In the United States, PPA is no longer sold without a prescription due to a possible increased risk of stroke in younger women.
 In a few countries in Europe, however, it is still available either by prescription or sometimes over-the-counter.
 In Canada, it was withdrawn from the market on 31 May 2001.
 In India, human use of PPA and its formulations were banned on 10 February 2011.

-Propylhexedrine

-Propylhexedrine (Hexahydromethamphetamine, Obesin) is a stimulant medication, sold over-the-counter in the United States as the cold medication Benzedrex.
-The drug has also been used as an appetite suppressant in Europe.
-Propylhexedrine is not an amphetamine, though it is structurally similar; it is instead a cycloalkylamine, and thus has stimulant effects that are less potent than similarly structured amphetamines, such as methamphetamine.

-The abuse potential of propylhexedrine is fairly limited, due its limited routes of administration: in the United States, Benzedrex is only available as an inhalant, mixed with lavender oil and menthol.
-These ingredients cause unpleasant tastes, and abusers of the drug have reported unpleasant "menthol burps".
-Injection of the drug has been found to cause transient diplopia and brain stem dysfunction.
+Lisdexamfetamine

+Lisdexamfetamine (Vyvanse, etc.) is an amphetamine-type medication, sold for use in treating ADHD.
+Its effects typically last around 14 hours.
+Lisdexamfetamine is inactive on its own and is metabolized into dextroamphetamine in the body.
+Consequently, it has a lower abuse potential.